Home » Title removed from living trust

 Dear Phyllis:

 After years of reading your real estate questions and answers, I have a doozy!
 My parents had a living trust established.
 They have both passed, my father more recently.
-I just learned that his home was removed from the living trust during a refinance.
-The attorney I consulted told me we will have to go through probate.
-Have you experienced title being removed from living trust?
+I just learned that the refinance removed his home from the living trust.
+I consulted an attorney, and the attorney said we must go through probate.
+Have you experienced title being removed from a living trust?
 And do you have any advice?
+Jeff

 Dear Jeff,